PatrickEMcLean/DungeonMerchantStory/namesandnotes.md

 ## continuation stories ##

+We need a bard in the next tale.
+Redeem heroes.

 Add Relan's family -- strange, sullen, surly hill people -- in as characters.
 They are very odd, but very loyal to Boltac.
 Definitely Rednecks.